Nigeria seeks to extend fuel subsidy program | DW | 25.01.2022

 The Nigerian government had previously planned to phase out the gasoline subsidy program, calling it "unsustainable."
 Despite being Africa's main oil exporter, the country relies on importing petroleum products.

-The Nigerian government on Tuesday said it intends to extend a costly fuel subsidy program, in a reversal of policy for the oil-rich African country.
+The Nigerian government on Tuesday said it intended to extend a costly fuel subsidy program, in a reversal of policy for the oil-rich African country.

 Minister of State for Petroleum Resources Timipre Sylva told reporters that the government "was not removing subsidies" after meeting Nigerian President Muhammadu Buhari on Tuesday.